lxtrichard/Relational-Database/README.md

-# SP22-Assignment5
+# SP22-Assignment6
-Selecting database rows
+Let's apply filters to our search queries.

-## Overview -- Let's Select Records!
+## Overview -- Applying Search Filters!

-In this assignment, we are going to implement code to handle "select" commands like, `SELECT * from Users`.
-When run, this commmand will allow us to retrieve records from our database associated with a given table.
-This will build on the prior work we've been doing in previous assignments in the `SQLProcessor`, and `Entity` classes.
+In this assignment, we are going to improve the `select` command to allow us to retrieve records from our database that meet specified search criteria.
+We'll also ORDER our data, and limit the number of rows we return.

 <hr>